 Cecilia Leal, a MatSE associate professor, grew up in Portugal in a rural town, but her appreciation for learning and science brought her to Sweden, Norway and the U.S. to pursue an academic career.
 Having joined MatSE in 2012, she maintains an interest in materials for medicine as well as materials inspired by nature.
 Leal is passionate about fostering a diverse and inclusive scientific community.
 She likes to spend time with her two kids and husband, hang out with friends, and ride her bike to work.

-Antonia Statt hails from Germany.
+Antonia Statt, a MatSE assistant professor, hails from Germany.
 Her academic career brought her to many places in Europe and eventually to the U.S., where she joined the U of I in 2019.
 Statt’s research is completely computational, focusing on the fundamental understanding of soft and squishy materials with applications for energy and medicine.
 She is passionate about making science and the scientific community accessible and welcoming for everyone.
 In her free time, she enjoys being with her partner, cat and dog.
 She also enjoys painting, block-printing and working with stained glass.